ibnunowshad/digital-cv/README.md

 <br><br>

 **Lead Network Engineer** @ [Versé](https://www.verse.in/) _(Jun 2016 - Mar 2018)_ <br>
-Regional news aggregator in India through a mobile app called Dailyhunt
+Regional news aggregator in India through a mobile app called [dailyhunt](https://dailyhunt.in)
 - Successfully improved the bandwidth threshold of network traffic by implementing **_Grafana_** and **_Cacti_**, resulting in a remarkable **_99%_** accuracy for horizontal scaling.
 - Significantly reduced traffic offloading from **_80%_** to **_40%_** through collaboration with Content Delivery Partners like **_Akamai_** and **_Cloudflare_**.
 Implemented clean code principles to optimize performance and achieve this notable reduction.
 - Streamlined network changes by integrating Git version control, enabling faster implementation of network modifications.
 This enhancement increased efficiency for planned maintenance in the cloud from **_65%_** to an impressive **_95%_**.